Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Discussion

 In conclusion, we believe that a gravitational origin is an unlikely explanation for the vast majority of the observed glitches.

-\paragraph{Magnetic force.} It also appears unlikely that these force glitches are explained by some slow transient in the magnetic field.
+\textit{Magnetic force.}---It also appears unlikely that these force glitches are explained by some slow transient in the magnetic field.
 With \emph{slow} here we mean that we are not considering eddy current effects, which we will discuss later.

-The magnetic susceptibility of the TMs has been measured to be $\chi\sim\num{3e-5}$ \cite{labtoLPF} and its permanent magnetic moment $|\bm{\mu}|< \SI{5}{\nano\ampere\meter^2}$ \cite{magOHB}, though this is just an upper limit.
+The magnetic susceptibility of the test masses has been measured to be $\chi\sim\num{3e-5}$ \cite{labtoLPF} and its permanent magnetic moment $|\bm{\mu}|< \SI{5}{\nano\ampere\meter^2}$ \cite{magOHB}, though this is just an upper limit.
 The static magnetic field on board LPF was found to be $|\bm{B}|\sim \SI{1}{\micro\tesla}$ \cite{magnetic-mnras}, and, finally, from the lack of correlation between the magnetic field and force noise \cite{lpf_noiseperf3}, we estimate the magnetic gradient to be less than $\SI{10}{\micro\tesla/\meter}$.

 The force peak amplitudes of all observed glitches have $\dgmax \ge 10^{-15}~\si{\meter\,\second^{-2}}$ (see Fig.~\ref{fig:peakhis}).
-To reach such a force level, a glitch in the magnetic field gradient, on either of the TM, considering only the coupling to the TM induced moment, should peak at about $\SI{1}{\micro\tesla/\meter}$.
+To reach such a force level, a glitch in the magnetic field gradient, on either of the test masses, considering only the coupling to the test mass induced moment, should peak at about $\SI{1}{\micro\tesla/\meter}$.
 Unless we take into account an unrealistically close source, a gradient like this would have produced a detectable signal on some of the magnetometers, at least for glitch duration larger than about \SI{10}{s}.
 As glitch amplitudes were even 1000 times larger than this minimal one, many of the glitches would have produced large magnetometer signals.

 Similar conclusions are obtained assuming that the glitch is in the magnetic field.
 To produce our force glitch with a glitch in the magnetic field, one would require a peak at least $\SI{0.1}{\micro\tesla}$, well above the detection threshold.
 Thus the lack of observed magnetic glitches rules out this explanation.